simonehagey/orbdot/docs/source/example_wasp-12.rst

     # create an 'Analyzer' instance for the orbital decay results
     analyzer = Analyzer(wasp12, fit_d)

-We can now call any relevant :class:`~orbdot.analysis.Analyzer` methods, the result of which will appear in the file: ``analysis/ttv_decay_analysis.txt``.
+We can now call relevant :class:`~orbdot.analysis.Analyzer` methods, the result of which will appear in the file: ``analysis/ttv_decay_analysis.txt``.

 Model Comparison
 ----------------